 The prophecies of Daniel and Revelation declare that Rome is the last beast.

-It has changed forms over the years, but it is the kingdom that was in power during Jesus ministry, and it is the kingdom that will be destroyed by Jesus when He returns.
+It has changed forms over the years, but it is the kingdom that was in power during Messiah’s ministry, and it is the kingdom that will be destroyed by Messiah when He returns.

 Satan countered by empowering the Roman Catholic Church to rise up in its place.
 He used them to burn Bibles and to kill tens of millions of Messiah’s saints.
 The Roman Catholic Church lost power through the Protestant Reformation and then when the Pope was taken prisoner in 1798 AD.

 If you understand this explanation, you can continue to the next study about the The Phases Of The Roman Beast